H-Kom/Thesis-LiDAR-Forestmodeling/README.md

 1. **Allometries**

-   * Use `allometric_models.sh` in the `allometries` folder to test different regression models.
-   * Extract species-specific coefficients for predicting DBH from tree height.
+   * Use `allometric_models.sh` in the `allometries` folder to test different regression models and extract species-specific coefficients for predicting DBH from tree height.

 2. **Preprocessing**